tacaswell/matplotlib/doc/users/whats_new/style_changes.rst

 - The default figure background color is now white.

+- Grid lines are light grey solid 1pt lines.
+They are no longer dashed by default.

 - By default, the number of points displayed in a legend is now 1.

 - By default, caps on the ends of errorbars are not present.